 Crime Victim Rights

 The victim should immediately contact law enforcement.
 There are legal protections in place for victims of crime, and a victim should not have to face harassment or retaliation.
 The victim should keep any text messages, voicemails, call logs, social media posts or messages, or any other evidence proving that the offender contacted the victim.
 Any witnesses to the contact should also give a statement to law enforcement.
+IF the offender is on probation or parole, contact the Probation Agent or victim advocate so the violation can be addressed.

 Yes and no. The Circuit Solicitor’s Office represents all citizens, not just crime victims.
 Their goal is to seek justice and preserve the peace, safety, and dignity of all citizens.
 Sometimes crime victims’ interests differ from those of the Solicitor, and crime victims have a legal right to seek their own attorney.